without a sound

 Specific information regarding: the days they have book exchanges; how many books can be borrowed and what to do if a book is missing--- all of that information is located on my website under Library Policies.

 We follow the New Jersey State Core Curriculum Standards, English Language Arts program, National School Library Content Standards and Technology.
 Distinguishing fiction from nonfiction, elements of different genres, author/illustrator studies and research are just a few of the areas that are covered throughout the grade levels via literature and digital resources.

 THE READ ALOUD HANDBOOK by Jim Trelease (7th ed.) is a wonderful resource for anyone who would like to engage their children to read regularly and with joy.
 It is very easy reading and incredibly informative.
 Reading aloud is a key component to

-Should you have any questions regarding the library media program, please do not hesitate to contact me.
+Should you have any questions, please do not hesitate to contact me.
 My extension is #2004.

 Mrs. Carolyn Malden